cambridge-ceu/csd3/docs/applications/Cytoscape.md

 ## RCy3

-We can first start `RStudio` and then `Cytoscape`, so that an R session can detect the Cytoscape session.
+We can first start `RStudio` and then `Cytoscape`, so that the R session detects the Cytoscape session.

 ```bash
 library(RCy3)